Inspiring Nottingham Research Fellows

 Veeren Chauhan, Nottingham Research Fellow, Faculty of Science

-I am a Nottingham Research Fellow in Bio-inspired Therapeutics at the School of Pharmacy.
+I am a Nottingham Research Fellow in Whole Organism Analytics at the School of Pharmacy.
 My role at the University is to conduct multidisciplinary research at the interface of analytical, biological and medical sciences.
 This research endeavours to produce biologically inspired therapeutic solutions for global challenges that will cure, prevent and alleviate the symptoms of disease.

 In order to achieve the research aims, I have taken a highly collaborative approach to research, and I will work with leading international institutes in Europe and the USA.